GreppiDev/Info5IA2425WebDev/asp.net/api-docs/minimal-api/getting-started/index.md

 }
 ```

-#### OpenAPI support in ASP.NET Core API apps [^3]
+#### OpenAPI support in ASP.NET Core API apps

-ASP.NET Core supports the generation of OpenAPI documents in controller-based and minimal APIs apps.
+ASP.NET Core supports the generation of OpenAPI documents in controller-based and minimal APIs apps[^3].
 The [OpenAPI specification](https://spec.openapis.org/oas/latest.html) is a programming language-agnostic standard for documenting HTTP APIs.
 This standard is supported in ASP.NET Core apps through a combination of built-in APIs and open-source libraries.
 There are three key aspects to OpenAPI integration in an application:

 - Generating information about the endpoints in the app.
 - Gathering the information into a format that matches the OpenAPI schema.